Mussabini Medal

+History and significance

 The Mussabini Medal celebrated "the contribution of coaches of UK performers who have achieved outstanding success on the world stage."
 Along with the Mussabini Medal, there also existed The Dyson Award, for "individuals who have made a sustained and significant contribution to the development and management of coaching and individual coaches in the UK".
 This award was named after Geoff Dyson, the first chief national athletics coach, who died in 1981.

 The Mussabini Medal was introduced in conjunction with the launch of the Coaching Hall of Fame.
 The medal and associated awards were launched to raise the profile of coaches, and increase the financial backing to enhance the profession, still seen at the time as a largely amateur vocation in spite of Mussabini's pioneering example.
 Speaking at the inaugural presentation the patron of the Foundation the Princess Royal stated that "Coaching and the work of individual coaches lies at the heart of sport, Yet all too often the role and contribution of the coach remains unrecognised and unacknowledged".

 The Mussabini Medal was awarded to solely British coaches in the first two years, with 2000 being the first time foreign coaches of British athletes were recognised.